VMBlakelock/destination-date-night/README.md

 Navbar
 - The Navbar was built following Bootstrap Navbar Documentation, however I wanted the navbar hamburger on the right instead of left on mobiles.
 After reviewing Bootstrap again I realised I had not added 'navbar-brand' to the nav html so I added this in.
 I also moved the entire 'a' class to above the 'button', this changed the position of the hamburger on mobiles.
 - The .navbar-brand then gave me issues I couldnt get it to line up correctly after a few tests in Google Dev tools, I figured out that the marging needed a fix.
 I added a 0px margin-right and margin-left to the CSS class and that fixed the issue.

 #### Issue 3

-Background image
-- After adding a container to my background image, the image moved and I ended up with a offset margin to the left .........
+xxxxxxxx

 #### Issue 4

 IPAD
-- During the creation of this project getting it to be responsive on an IPAD proved challenging. ..............
+- The challenge was getting the IPAD to be responsive.
+In Google Dev Tools when I used the size markers and the responsive dropdown at the top, my tablet at 768 x 768 worked and was aligned.
+However when I used the IPAD template the size changed and was out of line.

+I tried to fix this but was unable to rectify.
+However by the end of the project this somehow fixed itself.

 #### Issue 5

-I realised by background image wasnt responding well to responsive design.
+I realised my background image wasnt responding well to responsive design.
 Not sure why I didnt notice this earlier.
-I googled and realised I needed to have a Hero Image instead. .......
+I googled and realised I needed to have a Hero Image instead.
+SoI changed the code.
+However I still have a padding space down the left side that I cannot fix.

 ### Browsers tested

 - Chrome, using Google Developer Tools

+### Devices tested

+Mobile:
+- Android - Samsung Galaxy A40
+- Android - Samsung Galaxy A20
+- Android - Samsung Galaxy S10
+- IOS - Iphone - xxxxx

+Laptop:
+- Toshiba Satellite C850

+Tablet:
+- xxxxxxx

 ## Deployment